devEric69/multilog/README.md

 <b>Repeated again, MultiLog is composed of sets of methods (each set has its own signature meth*) to trace a program, WITHOUT the methDebug.</b><br>
 <br>
 <u>prerequisites ❸:</u><br>
-==> There are only 1 classification groups in TIntegratedLogger: a subgroup, which is a dynamic group \ "set of", which is the filter that lists the ***effectively purposes***, reasons (among all the preceding possible), with each TIntegratedLogger's logging method considered, of why one writes actually and sub-sequentially in the log (see FsetFilterDynamic_ofWhatCanBeEffectivelyLogged field).<br>
+==> There are only 1 classification groups in TIntegratedLogger: a subgroup - a dynamic group \ "set of" - which is the filter that lists the ***effectively purposes***, the reasons (among all the preceding possible) associated with each TIntegratedLogger's logging method considered, explaining why one writes (actually and sub-sequentially) in the log (see TIntegratedLogger.FsetFilterDynamic_ofWhatCanBeEffectivelyLogged field).<br>

 <br><br><br>
 <h3>Global explanation:</h3>